Getting the most out of mentoring

 • set the rules for your mentoring relationship

-Your mentoring sessions might be face to face or online.
+Your mentoring sessions might be face-to-face or online.
 You may both need to sign up to a mentoring agreement.

 Your mentor should be able to show that they have been approved to work with you.
 If you are a young person or vulnerable adult, this means your mentor should have been security checked.